WeizhiZhang051029/PWT-CMMoE-A-Mamba-Mixture-of-Experts-with-Data-Augmentation-for-Spectral-Demodulation/README.md

 The configuration file controls:

-* dataset paths and data partitions
+* dataset paths and data partitioning
-* spectral preprocessing
+* spectral preprocessing and normalization
 * physics-guided WGAN-GP training
-* synthetic-spectrum generation
+* candidate-spectrum generation
-* PCST screening and sample weighting
+* PCST-based sample screening and confidence weighting
-* CMMoE architecture
-* sparse routing parameters
+* CMMoE architecture and sparse Top-2 routing
 * synthetic-data pretraining
-* adapter fine-tuning
-* multi-task optimization
+* CATB-guided joint optimization
-* checkpoint and output paths
+* checkpoint, prediction, and output paths

-Please update the dataset paths and training parameters before running the code.
+Please update the dataset paths and relevant hyperparameters before running the experiments.

 ## 🚀 Running

 ### Complete Training Pipeline

-Run the complete PWT-CMMoE training pipeline using:
+Run the complete PWT-CMMoE pipeline with:

 ```bash
 python scripts/train.py
 ```

-The complete pipeline performs the following operations:
+The pipeline sequentially:

 1. trains the physics-guided WGAN-GP;
-2. generates condition-labelled synthetic spectra;
+2. generates condition-labelled candidate spectra;
-3. evaluates synthetic spectra using PCST;
+3. screens and confidence-weights synthetic spectra using PCST;
-4. screens and weights physically consistent samples;
-5. pretrains the CMMoE regressor using synthetic spectra;
+4. pretrains CMMoE on the selected synthetic spectra;
-6. fine-tunes the adapters and prediction heads using measured spectra;
+5. optimizes CMMoE on measured spectra under CATB;
-7. evaluates temperature and salinity demodulation performance.
+6. evaluates joint temperature and salinity demodulation performance.

 ### Stage-by-Stage Execution

-The individual stages can also be executed separately.
+Each training stage can also be executed independently.

 #### 1. Train the Physics-Guided WGAN-GP